All Episodes

 I think it makes them accountable.

-I think it it allows input.
+I think it allows input.

-I think, you know, if anything, uh, you know, I don't think necessarily elections are bad, and I think them running for elections are bad.
+I think, you know, if anything, you know, I don't think necessarily elections are bad.

-But I think that's also a good thing because it keeps it because there's a short time span for when people remember things, when they remember controversies, when they remember betrayals, when they remember, you know, whether they delivered on their message or not.
+Maybe you could argue that the House of Representatives, the elections are too soon, but I think that's also a good thing because it keeps it, because there's a short time span for when people remember things, when they remember controversies, when they remember betrayals, when they remember, you know, whether they delivered on their message or not.

-So, you know, there's a balance to be made, and I think that's why you have a bicameral system where you have one house which is you know elected every two years, one that was originally appointed every six years by the legislatures, we should return to that.
+And I think that's why you have a bicameral system where you have one house, which is elected every two years, one that was originally appointed every six years by the legislatures.

 And I think that's a good thing.